CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 4: Semantic Caching for Performance Optimization.md

 Although the two prompts are worded differently, semantic caching identifies them as semantically similar and retrieves the earlier cached response, saving time and tokens.

-## Task 2: Configure semantic caching in the AI Gateway environment.
+## Task 2: Configure semantic caching in the AI Gateway environment

 In this task, you will configure and test semantic caching within the AI Gateway using Visual Studio Code.
 You will initialize environment variables, deploy necessary resources using Bicep, and execute Python SDK calls to observe cache behavior.
 By analyzing Redis metrics, you will confirm performance gains through reduced response times and increased cache hits.